Praveen120228/EVENT_MANAGEMENT/README.md

-# Specyf Platform
+# Specyf - Event Management Platform

-A modern event management platform built with Next.js and Supabase.
+Specyf is a modern event management platform built for creators, students, communities, and businesses.
+It enables users to create and manage events of various types, including workshops, meetups, business events, personal functions, and college fests.

 ## Features